Close Menu

 SOCIAL SECURITY BENEFITS FOR DISABLED VETERANS

-If you are a Veteran and qualify through the Veteran’s Administration for 100% service-connected disability benefits, then you are entitled to an expedited review of your Social Security case.
+If you are a Veteran and qualify through the Veteran’s Administration for 100% service connected disability benefits, then you can receive an expedited review of your Social Security case.

 Disability benefits through the Veterans Administration and disability benefits through the Social Security Administration require separate applications.

-However, Veterans who have already been determined to be 100% service-connected can receive expedited processing of your claim from the Social Security Administration.
+However, Veterans who have already been found to be 100% service connected can receive faster processing of their claim from the Social Security Administration.

 The expedited process is used for military service members who become disabled while on active military service on or after October 1, 2001, regardless of where the disability occurred.
-If you are a Veteran, then contact Cannon Disability Law for free to find out if you qualify for Social Security’s fast review process.
+If you are a Veteran, then contact our SSD law firm for free to find out if you qualify for Social Security’s fast review process.

-HOW TO GET A FASTER REVIEW OF YOUR DISABILITY CASE
+HOW DISABLED VETERANS GET A FASTER REVIEW OF THEIR SSD CASE

 If you are a disabled veteran, who has a 100% service connected disability rating from the VA, then you must do certain things to notify the SSA to process your case quickly.
 Here are the things you must do: